caerphoto/velum/README.md

 ## To Do

+1. Since removing the reliance on Redis, it's become clear that there's no proper handling of duplicate slugs/titles.
+While this shouldn't really be a problem, and nothing will *break*, exactly, it's obviously not ideal, and a solution needs to be found.

-1. Comments: not every blog wants or needs them, but they should be included, as the third-party options like Disqus, while easy to add, do not really integrate well into the styling of the page, being iframes and all.
+2. Comments: not every blog wants or needs them, but they should be included, as the third-party options like Disqus, while easy to add, do not really integrate well into the styling of the page, being iframes and all.

-2. Rebuilding the article database: adding a new article currently means restarting the server is necessary in order for it to be included in the article list, but  this obviously means downtime, and is not great from a UX perspective.
+3. Rebuilding the article database: adding a new article currently means restarting the server is necessary in order for it to be included in the article list, but  this obviously means downtime, and is not great from a UX perspective.
 A better option would be a way to send a special HTTP request